MakoMermaid865/Java-Projects/README.md

-# 🚀 Java Projects – Monthly Challenges
+# 🚀 Java Projects – Person project Challenges

 Welcome to my Java Projects repository!
 My goal is to work on **monthly projects** and share my progress consistently.
 Throughout the year, I will tacklel these projects.
 Most of the projects are done in school others are side projects of mine